riban-bw/vzeditor/README.md

 Operation editor is not yet implemented but should work similar to voice editor, acting on operational data instead of voice data.

+# On-screen Keyboard

+There is a checkbox that allows an MIDI keyboard to be displayed.
+The keyboard acts as a monophonic MIDI controller.
+Left clicking on a key will send a note on MIDI event.
+Releasing the left mouse button will send a note off MIDI event.
+Click and hold whilst moving between keys will trigger a glissando.
+The further up the key the click, the quieter the note on (lower velocity.)
+MIDI channel may be selected and program change may be sent.

 # Notes

 Each voice and operation data is saved as an individual file.